iasonasxrist/react-dotnet-aks-project/README.md

 # 🚀 React + ASP.NET Core +  MSSQL + AKS(Kubernetes) + ArgoCD

-## This project demonstrates how to deploy a range-partitioned ASP.NET Core API using PostgreSQL and ArgoCD for GitOps delivery in an AKS environment.
+## This project demonstrates how to deploy a range-partitioned ASP.NET Core API using MSSQL and ArgoCD for GitOps delivery in an AKS environment.

 ## 📂 Repository